Bayesian inference for form-factor fits regulated by unitarity and analyticity: Conclusions and outlook

 Looking ahead, we plan to extend our work to other decay channels, for which lattice and potentially also experimental data is available (\emph{e.g.}~$B\to\pi \ell\nu$, $B_{(s)}\to D_{(s)}\ell\nu$, $B_{(s)}\to D^\ast_{(s)}\ell\nu$, $\Lambda_b\to (p,\Lambda_c^{(\ast)})\ell\nu, \dots$, in order to make truncation-independent predictions for a wider set of SM parameters and observables.

-\acknowledgments We thank our RBC/UKQCD collaborators, and Luigi Del Debbio, Danny van Dyk and Greg Ciezarek for fruitful discussions.
+\acknowledgments We thank our RBC/UKQCD collaborators, and Greg Ciezarek, Gilberto Colangelo, Luigi Del Debbio, Danny van Dyk, Sasha Zhiboedov and M\'eril Reboud for fruitful discussions.
 This project has received funding from Marie Sklodowska-Curie grant 894103 (EU Horizon 2020).